HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 For some research on common form fields, please see [this analysis from Technology Association for Grantmakers](https://www.tagtech.org/news/586811/TAG-Publishes-List-of-Common-Grant-Fields-from-FixtheForm-Analysis-.htm).

+## Plan for A/B testing
+Diagram short name: `AB-Testing-Plan`

+Dependencies: `DB-API-Plan`

+Make a plan for the technological and legal/process aspects of A/B testing experiences in beta.grants.gov.

+This plan will need to account for any concerns about fairness that could be brought up by exposing some users to updated content as compared to other users.

 # Communications Tooling

 ## Communication platforms